atao60/Angular-Full-Stack/README.md

 ```
 With [concurrently](https://github.com/kimmobrunfeldt/concurrently), it will launch MongoDB and execute the application with Angular build, TypeScript compiler and Express server.

-Open a browser at [localhost:4200](http://localhost:4200).
 Angular and Express files are being watched.
 Any change automatically creates a new bundle, restart Express server and reload your browser.

+Open a browser at [localhost:4200](http://localhost:4200).

-### Production (Stage) mode
+### Stage mode

 Run the application:

 ```bash
 npm run stage:start
 ```
-It will launch MongoDB, build the project with a production bundle and AOT compilation then run it with server listening at [localhost:3000](http://localhost:3000).
+It will launch MongoDB, build the project with a production bundle and AOT compilation then run it.

+Open a browser at [localhost:3000](http://localhost:3000).

 ## Preview